Home

 Companion Planting

-• Positive affect: carrot, corn, cucumber, eggplant, lettuce, radish, spinach
+• Positive effect: carrot, corn, cucumber, eggplant, lettuce, radish, spinach

 Watering - This vegetable suffers most from heat and drought.
 They require regular watering.